Landing Page Categories

 Phishing For Sensitive Information

 This category contains landing pages that ask your users to enter sensitive information into a form.
-If a user does enter data, a failure for this action will be recorded in the system.
-Visit here for more information about data entry landing pages.
+If a user does enter data, then a failure for this action will be recorded in the system.
+Visit the How to Use Data Entry Landing Pages article for more information about data entry landing pages.

 Point of Failure Courses